 Corinth Archaeological Data and Basemaps by American School of Classical Studies at Athens are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

-Corinth archaeological data: cover the Corinthia, the ancient city of Corinth, or the central archaeological site (WGS 84, zone 34N).
+Corinth archaeological data: cover the Corinthia, the ancient city of Corinth, or the central archaeological site (WGS 84, zone 34N and our local grids).
 We will add to these shapefiles when possible.

 - Sites: point file with archaeological sites and few museums in the Corinthia.
 Also in Google Earth KMZ.